 Anyway, I would still recommend going to Belgrade if it’s somewhere you have been thinking about going or you are travelling Eastern Europe/the Balkans, and if you are, here are a list of places to visit in Belgrade and things to do in Belgrade to keep you busy and occupied whilst you are there!

-The fortress is located in the more modern side of the city.
+The fortress is located within the more modern side of the city.
 It’s a nice place to visit although quite random too.
-It’s a big area and from the top you can see where the River Danube and River Sava combine and go their separate ways.
+It’s a big area and from the top, you can see where the River Danube and River Sava combine and go their separate ways.

 It’s also home to a citadel and a beautiful gem of a church called Saint Petka.
 If there is one thing you do in the Fortress I would say it has to be visiting Saint Petka and the buildings surrounding it as its simply stunning!
 See pictures below!

 If you want to see Belgrade on a tour to really understand the city, I’d recommend doing one of these:

 I would say that this is the best place to visit in Belgrade and because honestly, what an icon it is!
 You have to visit the Church of Saint Sava when you’re in Belgrade!

 On a map, it looks quite far from the city centre and it is a bit of a walk but it isn’t that far and I would suggest walking as it’s interesting to see parts of the city outside of the centre area.

 The Church of Saint Sava is one of the largest Orthodox churches in the world and apparently it ranks among the largest church buildings in the world!
 It’s really impressive from the outside but you need to make sure you go inside too.
 In November 2017 when I visited the inside of the church was not yet complete.
 However, the downstairs part was open and it’s so impressive!
 There is gold and colour and murals everywhere!
 If the rest of the church is going to be anything like this it would convince me to go back to Belgrade for sure!